HAVE A DENTAL EMERGENCY?

 4. Healing Phase (Osseointegration)

-Over the next few months, the implant bonds with your jawbone—a process called osseointegration.
-You’ll have regular check-ups to ensure everything’s healing nicely.
+Over the next few months, the implant fuses with your jawbone in a process called osseointegration.
+We’ll schedule check-ups to make sure healing is progressing as expected.

 5. Abutment Placement